darglein/ADOP/src/README_WINDOWS.md

 ```

 ### Troubleshooting
-  * cl.exe not found in PATH: Try restarting the PC or clear the Environment Variables set for the pytorch compilation
+  * cl.exe not found in PATH: Try restarting the PC or reset the Environment Variables set for the pytorch compiling
   * CMake: <LNK1104 "MKL_LIBRARIES_CORE-NOTFOUND.lib" not found> - See above and remove FindMKL.cmake and check your conda packages for completeness